-In Proteq's efforts to ensure compliance with applicable laws and regulations, instances of noncompliance occur.
+In Proteq's efforts to ensure compliance with applicable laws and regulations, instances of non-compliance occur.
 This includes insufficient compliance with anti-money laundering regulations for the life insurance portfolio of Proteq.
 Regulatory risk is present.
-Remediation actions are being initiated and closely monitored to address and resolve this.
+Remediation actions have been initiated and closely monitored to address and resolve this.